 Produces a numerical and graphical summary of a count response variable, with the plot automatically adapting to the number and type of predictors in the formula.
+A pairs plot is always returned alongside the main plot.

 Arguments